 Image: Jerry Garcia, Scales, 1993, Watercolor on paper, 18x21 inches.
 Courtesy of Deborah Koons Garcia.

-This summer, San Francisco Art Institute (SFAI) presents the first survey of legendary musician Jerry Garcia’s lifelong visual art practice.
+This fall, San Francisco Art Institute (SFAI) presents the first survey of legendary musician Jerry Garcia’s lifelong visual art practice.
 Garcia, born and raised in San Francisco and a lifelong Bay Area resident, was deeply influenced by the city's colorful and diverse cultures.